Deploy your app to Azure App Service using FTP/S

 The FTP/S endpoint for your app is already active.
 No configuration is necessary to enable FTP/S deployment.

-- From your FTP client (Visual Studio, FileZilla, etc), use the connection information you gathered to connect to your app.
+- From your FTP client (for example, Visual Studio, Cyberduck, or WinSCP), use the connection information you gathered to connect to your app.

 - Copy your files and their respective directory structure to the /site/wwwroot directory in Azure (or the /site/wwwroot/App_Data/Jobs/ directory for WebJobs).

 - Browse to your app's URL to verify the app is running properly.